View Search Results

 What's Here

-Coordination of Emergency Services within the jurisdiction to include public, private, and non-governmental organizations to ensure the protection of life and property in the event of threatened or actual natural disasters, terrorism, technological, and man-made events.
-Responsibilities include developing and maintaining the county plan for reacting to emergencies.
-During an actual emergency, the director coordinates the action and trains other agencies to respond to emergencies.
-County emergency managers can make contact with volunteer fire departments in their county when necessary.
-This is not an emergency first response organization.
-If you are in immediate danger, please call 911.
-This office also answers questions pertaining to floodplains.
+Services provided are coordination of all agencies within the jurisdiction to include public, private, and non-governmental organizations to ensure the protection of life and property in the event of threatened or actual natural disasters, terrorism, technological, or man-made events.
+Responsibilities includes develops and maintains the county plan for reacting to emergencies; during an actual emergency, the director coordinates the action; and trains other agencies to respond to emergencies.

 What's Here